 Cocaine can significantly impact the production of dopamine, one of the brain’s “feel good” neurotransmitters.
-Continued use alters the brain’s ability to produce and regulate dopamine on its own, making people who abuse cocaine at high risk for physical and psychological dependence.
-Those who get “hooked” may require cocaine detox monitored by medical professionals who can help ease cocaine withdrawal with research-backed medications and complementary therapies.
-Following cocaine detox, residential treatment will help clients maintain sobriety.
+Continued use alters the brain’s ability to produce and regulate dopamine on its own.
+This makes cocaine users at high risk for physical and psychological dependence.
+This is why you may need to go through medical detox.
+This is especially true if you’ve also been struggling with alcohol abuse.

 Short-Term Effects of Cocaine

-Excessive or prolonged use can cause itching, hallucinations and paranoid delusions.
-Overdoses can result in seizures, respiratory and circulatory failure, stroke, cerebral hemorrhage, heart failure, and death.
-Cocaine can also cause greater heat production resulting in hyperthermia, which can lead to muscle cell destruction and renal failure.
-There is no officially approved antidote for cocaine overdose, though emergency treatment often consists of administering a benzodiazepine such as Valium to decrease the heart rate and blood pressure.
+Cocaine can also cause greater heat production resulting in hyperthermia.
+This can lead to muscle cell destruction and renal failure.
+There is no officially approved antidote for cocaine overdose.
+Emergency departments usually use a benzodiazepine to decrease the heart rate and blood pressure.

 Long-Term Effects of Cocaine

 Long-term effects of cocaine can be serious.

 - Snorting cocaine can cause a deviated septum (the area separating the nostrils).

 - Many cocaine users experience involuntary tooth grinding.
 This can deteriorate tooth enamel and lead to gingivitis.